Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-container and said where here's let's change the advertising because it said rinse um ah wash and rinse wash and rinse so it said wash rinse repeat e and they doubled the sales and other it's a very cute little story i uh in my 20s i worked in um the advertising industry.
+and You know, there's a funny little story about a shampoo company and the shampoo company was struggling and they hired an advertising agency and the advertising agency looked at their container and said where here's let's change the advertising because it said rinse um ah wash and rinse wash and rinse so it said wash rinse repeat e and they doubled the sales in other words it's a very cute little story i uh in my 20s i worked in

 Speaker

-And i learned and studied, I read more than 20 books on advertising.
-And sometimes just a very small change in the way you offer your product or service can lead to a dramatic change in demand and sales and profitability and productivity.
+um The advertising industry.
+And i learned and studied.
+I read more than 20 books on advertising.
+And sometimes just a very small change in the way you offer your product or service can lead to a dramatic change in demand and sales and profitability.

 Speaker